Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ---

-## 🎨 The Reference Image Method (2026 Best Practice - Cinematic Only)
+## 🎨 The Reference Image Method (2026 - Cinematic Only)

-Advanced workflow for superior identity consistency using dual-image input:
+**Problem:** AI sometimes "forgets" what your character looks like between clips.
+Face changes slightly, clothes shift colors, proportions drift.

+**Solution:** Give the AI a reference photo to look at for EVERY clip.

+**How it works:**

 **Setup:**
-1. Create or source a high-quality reference image showing your subject with desired lighting, clothing, and style
+1. Get one really good photo of your subject (character, product, whatever)
+   - Front-facing, well-lit, high quality
+   - Shows the look you want: lighting, clothing, style
-2. Use this SAME reference image for ALL clips
+2. Keep this same photo for the entire video

-**Generation:**
+**Making clips:**
-1. **Clip 1:** Reference Image + Text Prompt → Video
+1. **Clip 1:** Feed AI the reference photo + your text description → get video
-2. Export final frame
+2. Save the last frame from Clip 1
-3. **Clip 2:** Reference Image + Final Frame + Text Prompt → Video
+3. **Clip 2:** Feed AI BOTH the reference photo + last frame + text → get video
-4. Repeat for all clips
+4. Keep doing this for all clips

-**Results:**
-- 60-80% reduction in identity drift
-- Locked color grading and lighting
-- Consistent facial features and proportions
-- Works best with frontal, well-lit reference images

-**Platform Support (Feb 2026):**
+**Why this works:**
+- Reference photo keeps your subject looking identical (60-80% better than without it)
+- Last frame keeps the motion smooth
+- AI has two images to guide it instead of just text

+**What you need:**
+- Good reference photo (front-facing, well-lit, 1080p or better)
+- Same photo used for EVERY single clip
+- No action shots—neutral pose works best

+**Tools that support this (as of Feb 2026):**
-- ✅ Sora 2 (dual reference + final frame)
+- ✅ Sora 2
-- ✅ Veo 3.1 (reference + prompt)
+- ✅ Veo 3.1
-- ✅ Runway Gen-4.5 (multi-image input)
+- ✅ Runway Gen-4.5
-- ✅ Kling 2.6 (reference + continuity)
+- ✅ Kling 2.6
-- ✅ Pika 2.5 (image conditioning)
+- ✅ Pika 2.5

-Check your platform's documentation for latest features.
+(Check if your tool supports reference images—this feature is rolling out across platforms)

 ---

 ## 🎵 Sound Design

 ### Lite Edition
-Simple structured system:
+**Simple 5-part system for each clip:**

-- **Music:** (description or None / volume %)
+- **Music:** What's playing or None (with volume %)
-- **Ambient:** (environment or None / volume %)
+- **Ambient:** Background sounds like traffic, wind, room tone (with volume %)
-- **Foley:** (specific sounds with timing / volume %)
+- **Foley:** Specific sounds synced to actions—footsteps at 2 seconds, door slam at 4.5 seconds (with volume %)
-- **Dialogue:** (Subject name: "exact line" (0.2s-5.8s) OR None)
+- **Dialogue:** Who says what and when
+  - Format: Person A: "Hello there" (0.2s-2.1s)
-  - Multi-subject conversations automatically fill 80%+ of clip duration
+  - Conversations automatically fill 80%+ of clip time (no awkward pauses)
-- **Transitions:** (how sound connects between clips)
+- **Transitions:** How sound connects to the next clip (smooth, crossfade, etc.)

 ### Cinematic Edition
+**Professional multi-layer system:**

-Professional three-layer system with detailed control:
+Same as Lite but with more control:
-- Music (track / volume % / sync)
-- Ambient (environment / volume % / transition type)
-- Foley (specific action-synced effects)
-- Sound Transitions (crossfade, J-cut, L-cut, beat sync)
+- **Music sync** — Sync cuts to beat, control emotional emphasis
+- **Ambient transitions** — Exactly how one environment sound fades into another
+- **Foley precision** — Action-synced effects with frame accuracy
+- **Advanced transitions** — J-cuts (audio starts before video), L-cuts (audio continues after video), beat sync
-- Notes (sync rules, emotional emphasis)
+- **Notes section** — Special sync rules, emotional cues

+**Both versions keep audio flowing smoothly between clips—that's what makes everything feel connected.**

 ---